Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 duration: 4h
 ---

-Sensors are a fundamental part of IoT.
+Sensors are a fundamental part of the IoT.
 In this course, we will learn how to wire and program them.
-We will use several sensors as examples, such as DHT11, GPS, Soil moisture or Motion sensor.
+We will use several sensors as examples, such as DHT11, GPS, Soil moisture, or Motion sensors.

 Introduction
 ========

 A sensor is a device that provides a usable output in response to a specified measurement.
-The sensor attains a physical parameter and converts it into a signal suitable for processing.
-The output of the sensor is a signal which is converted to a human-readable form like changes in characteristics, changes in resistance, capacitance, impedance, etc. In various systems the transducer might be used as an actuator.
+The sensor acquires a physical parameter and converts it into a signal suitable for processing.
+The output of the sensor is a signal that is converted to a human-readable form, like changes in characteristics, changes in resistance, capacitance, impedance, etc. In various systems, the transducer might be used as an actuator.
 The transducer helps to convert a signal from one physical structure to another or one type of energy into another type.
-The following feagure shows the working principle of sensors.
+The following figure shows the working principle of sensors.

 ![sensors-working-principle](img/sensors-working-principle.png)